factopolis/factopolis/content/claims/mexicans-working-in-us-and-sending-money-home-largest-source-of-income/_index.md

 ---
-title: "#1 Source of Income Into Mexico Are Mexicans Working In U.S. and Sending Money Home"
+title: "#1 Source of income into Mexico are Mexicans working in U.S. and sending money home"
 summary: U.S. purchases of Mexican goods are more than an order of magnitude larger.
 checks:
   - checker: politifact